ErikDanielsson/compiler_intro/minicompiler/README.md

 # Pyrate to x86 assembly
-A small (and not fully finished) compiler from my language pyrate to
+A small (and not fully finished) compiler from my language pyrate to x86 assembly.
+Pyrate is a C-like language based on the Swedish language game "Rövarspråket" in which one double each consonant and inserts an 'o'.
-x86 assembly.
-To compile the compiler run `make compiler`
+To compile the compiler run `make compiler`.

-Simply run `./compiler <file>` to compile the pyrate file to assembly.
+Run `./compiler <file>` to compile the pyrate file to assembly.
 However, you need an assembler for Intel syntax assembly to translate the .asm file to a binary file, for example: https://yasm.tortall.net/.